pattytechuk/secure-paas-landing-zone/README.md

 This project provisions a secure PaaS landing zone in Azure using a hub-and-spoke network topology with private endpoints for App Service, SQL Database, and Key Vault.
 The deployment is automated with Bicep modules, PowerShell orchestration scripts, and a GitHub Actions CI/CD pipeline.

 Some PowerShell scripting was used for initial setup (resource group creation, tests to confirm connectivity).
-The CI/CD workflow should validates, deploy, and test the infrastructure whenever code changes are pushed to the repo.
+The CI/CD workflow should validate, deploy, and test the infrastructure whenever code changes are pushed to the repo.

 ## ✅ Tech Stack
 - 📐 Bicep